An 8 part series exploring the value that a fiduciary advisor may bring to client relationships

 Quantifying Value of an Advisor

-The mutual fund giant Vanguard, through its Advisor’s Alpha® study, has helped fee-based and fee-only advisors quantify the value that we are able to deliver when employing seven specific advising strategies.
+The mutual fund giant Vanguard, through its Advisor’s Alpha® study, has helped fee-based advisors quantify the value that we are able to deliver when employing seven specific advising strategies.
 Incidentally, these strategies (among many other ways of delivering value) have been followed by Claris Advisors since our inception.
 The strategies are outlined below:

 - Asset location: the allocation of assets between taxable and tax-advantaged accounts.